* An Associate of Science degree is considered a terminal degree. The decision on course transferability rests with the receiving institution.

 NBCOT (National Board of Certification in Occupational Therapist) examination pass rates for graduates of Keiser University’s Occupational Therapy Assistant program are available by clicking here.

 Keiser University’s Occupational Therapy Assistant program, Ft.
-Lauderdale, Miami, Melbourne, Orlando, Pembroke Pines, Jacksonville, Daytona, Tallahassee, Tampa and West Palm Beach campuses, are fully accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
-The Fort Myers campus has been granted “developing program status” during the year 2012-2013.
+Lauderdale, Fort Myers, Miami, Melbourne, Orlando, Pembroke Pines, Jacksonville, Daytona, Tallahassee, Tampa and West Palm Beach campuses, are fully accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
 ACOTE can be reached at ACOTE c/o Accreditation Department American Occupational Therapy Association (AOTA) 4720 Montgomery Lane, Suite 200 Bethesda, MD 20814-3449 Office phone: (301) 652-AOTA www.acoteonline.org.

 The following objectives are designed to meet Keiser University’s mission and its objectives.